mark-watson/Java-AI-Book/manuscript/opennlp.md

 The OpenNLP parsing model is read from a file in lines 45 through 53.
 The static variable **parserModel** (instance of class **ParserModel**) if created in line 49 and used in lines 17 and 18 to parse input text.
 It is instructive to look at the intermediate calculation results.
 The value for variable parser defined in line 17 has a value of:

-Note that the parser returned 5 results because we specified this number in line 18.
+Note that the parser returned 5 different results because we specified this number in line 18.
 For a long sentence the parser generates a very large number of possible parses for the sentence and returns, in order of probability of being correct, the number of results we requested.

 The OpenNLP chunking parser code prints out results in a flat list, one result on a line.
 This is difficult to read which is why I wrote the method **prettyPrint** (lines 21 through 41) to print the parse results indented.
 Here is the output from the last code example (the first parse shown is all on one line but line wraps in the following listing):